-Community members who lived or worked around the New Orleans facility from 1969 to 1989 could have been exposed to Libby asbestos from facility emissions, by disturbing or playing on on-site waste rock piles, by disturbing on-site soil, or from direct contact with waste rock brought home for personal use.
-Very little information is available to reconstruct the magnitude, frequency, or duration of these community exposures; therefore, they are considered an indeterminate public health hazard.
+Community members who lived or worked around the Honolulu facility during 1954-1983 could have been exposed to Libby asbestos from facility emissions, by disturbing or playing on on-site waste rock piles, by disturbing on-site soil or from direct contact with waste rock brought home for personal use.
+Information is insufficient to reconstruct the magnitude, frequency, or duration of these community exposures; therefore, they are considered an indeterminate public health hazard.

 Community members and area workers could have been exposed to Libby asbestos fibers released into the ambient air from fugitive emissions or from furnace stack emissions generated while the facility was operating.
-The wind directions are primarily from the northeast, east, and south (Figure 4).
-Residential homes northeast and east of the facility were downwind some of the time.
-This residential area was present when the New Orleans facility began operating in 1969 [3].
+The wind direction in this area is most commonly from the northeast (Figure 4).
+Residences within the military housing areas west of the facility may have been downwind some of the time.

-Fugitive emissions from loading, unloading, or transferring bulk vermiculite or waste rock resulted in airborne asbestos fiber releases in areas outside the facility.
+Fugitive emissions from loading, unloading, or transferring bulk vermiculite or waste rock resulted in airborne asbestos fiber releases in areas around the facility.
 Stack emissions from the furnaces also contributed to outdoor fiber releases.
-Complaints from neighboring businesses about emissions from the New Orleans facility were documented in 1977 and 1981 (EPA, unpublished data).
-W.R.
-Grace installed baghouse filters at the New Orleans facility in 1975 to control particulate emissions from the exfoliation furnace and the Monokote mixer (EPA, unpublished data).
-The concentrations of airborne asbestos fibers in outdoor air around the facility due to fugitive and stack emissions were likely much higher before the pollution control equipment was installed.
-Specific information concerning airborne fiber levels resulting from stack emissions is not available for the New Orleans site.
-At an exfoliation facility in Weedsport, New York in 1970, stack test data for an exfoliation furnace without particulate control equipment indicated particulate emission rates of 6 pounds per hour (EPA, unpublished data).
-Particulates captured by the filters in the pollution control equipment (when installed) reportedly contained 1%-3% friable Libby asbestos (EPA, unpublished data).
+Insufficient information is available to determine if any pollution control equipment or practices were implemented at this facility to reduce airborne particulates or fiber emissions.
+At an exfoliation facility in Weedsport, New York, in 1970, stack test data for an exfoliation furnace without particulate control equipment indicated particulate emission rates of 6 pounds per hour (EPA, unpublished data).
+Particulates captured by the filters in the pollution control equipment (when installed) at various exfoliation facilities reportedly contained 1%-3% friable Libby asbestos (EPA, unpublished data).

-The exposure pathways for community members (particularly children) playing in or otherwise disturbing on-site piles of contaminated vermiculite, waste rock, or on-site soil at the facility in the past is considered a potential exposure pathway.
+The exposure pathway for community members (particularly children) who played in or otherwise disturbed on-site piles of contaminated vermiculite, waste rock, or on-site soil at the facility in the past is considered to be a potential exposure pathway.
 When the facility was operating, waste rock may have been temporarily stockpiled on the site and accessible to children and other community members.
-Anecdotal or photographic evidence of children playing in on-site waste piles is available for several similar exfoliation facilities [10, 11, 35].
+Anecdotal or photographic evidence of children playing in on-site waste piles is available for several similar exfoliation facilities [15, 16, 45].

-Community members use of contaminated vermiculite or waste material at home is considered a potential exposure pathway.
-At a former vermiculite exfoliation facility in Minneapolis, Minnesota, waste rock was advertised as "free crushed rock," and community members took it home to use in their yards, gardens, and driveways [10].
-Insufficient information is available to determine whether this happened in the community around the New Orleans facility while the facility operated.
+Community members' use of contaminated vermiculite or waste material at home is considered a potential exposure pathway.
+At a former vermiculite exfoliation facility in Minneapolis, Minnesota, waste rock was advertised as "free crushed rock," and community members took it home to use in their yards, gardens, and driveways [15].
+Insufficient information is available to determine whether this happened at the Honolulu facility during the time vermiculite was processed there.
 If so, people may have been exposed to airborne Libby asbestos by handling waste rock and working with it in their yards and gardens.

-Libby asbestos fibers could have infiltrated homes surrounding the New Orleans facility from plant emissions or from waste rock brought home for personal use.
-Insufficient information is available concerning past air emissions and community use of waste rock; therefore, residential indoor exposure to Libby asbestos fibers is an indeterminate past public health hazard.
+Libby asbestos fibers could have infiltrated homes surrounding the Honolulu facility as a result of plant emissions or waste rock that was taken home for personal use.
+Insufficient information is available concerning past air emissions and community use of waste rock.
+Indoor residential exposure to Libby asbestos fibers in the past is considered an indeterminate public health hazard.